How Customer Retention Transforms Your Business

 You’ll want to ensure that your plan includes the following:

 Keep in mind as you craft this plan that not all donors are motivated by public recognition.
-For some donors, being offered something (like a gift) in exchange for a donation actually reduces the feelings of altruism which contributed to the initial donation.
+For some donors, being offered something (like a gift) in exchange for a donation actually reduces the feelings of altruism that contributed to the initial donation.
 That doesn’t mean they don’t want to be acknowledged privately for their contributions, however.
 For these donors, a letter or a personal visit might be more appropriate.

 You’ll also want to build a regular review process into your donor recognition plan which includes periodic surveying and the solicitation of donor feedback.
 This is not only a good way to continuously improve your donor recognition program but it makes donors feel their opinion counts and builds relationships.